polar-app/polar-app/incremental-reading.md

 ---

-title: Incremental Reading
+title: Incremental Reading (Pagemarks and Tracking Progress)
 layout: doc
-description: Incremental reading is a strategy around suspending and resuming reading of a document over time.
+description: Incremental reading is a strategy around suspending and resuming reading of a document over time to track progress using a a 'pagemark.'
 ---

-# Incremental Reading
+# Incremental Reading (Pagemarks and Tracking Progress)

 Incremental reading is a strategy around suspending and resuming reading of a document over time.
 Reading the documents in chunks and coming back to the